buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/02-The-Building-Blocks-of-Interfaces.md

 + make suggestions; or
 + trigger actions.

 When designing tags, it’s important to **ensure that they are visually and behaviourally consistent**.
-Tags are often integrated into components, for example, a set of tags indicating interests on a user profile card, as in the example above. <!-- TK Seems short. -->
+Tags are often integrated into patterns, for example, a set of tags indicating interests on a user profile card, as in the example above.

+I’ll explore patterns in [Chapter 3: Information Architecture](https://bbuis.org/chapters/03-information-architecture/), where I’ll explore user profile patterns on [Dribbble](https://dribbble.com/fehler) and other websites.